Mad0kar/Toolgen/README.md

 ![](/docs/assets/toolkit_graphic.png)

 - **Interfaces** - any client-side UI, currently contains two web apps, one agentic and one basic, and a Slack bot implementation.
-  - Defaults to Cohere's Web UI at `src/interfaces/assistants_web` - A web app built in Next.js.
+  - Defaults to ToolGen's Web UI at `src/interfaces/assistants_web` - A web app built in Next.js.
 Includes a simple SQL database out of the box to store conversation history in the app.
   - You can change the Web UI using the docker compose file.
-- **Backend API** - in `src/backend` this follows a similar structure to the [Cohere Chat API](https://docs.cohere.com/reference/chat) but also include customizable elements:
+- **Backend API** - in `src/backend` this follows a similar structure to the [ToolGen Chat API](https://docs.cohere.com/reference/chat) but also include customizable elements:
-  - **Model** - you can customize with which provider you access Cohere's Command models.
-By default included in the toolkit is Cohere's Platform, Sagemaker, Azure, Bedrock, HuggingFace, local models.
+  - **Model** - you can customize with which provider you access ToolGen's Command models.
+By default included in the toolkit is ToolGen's Platform, Sagemaker, Azure, Bedrock, HuggingFace, local models.
 [More details here.](/docs/command_model_providers.md)
   - **Retrieval**- you can customize tools and data sources that the application is run with.
 - **Service Deployment Guides** - we also include guides for how to deploy the toolkit services in production including with AWS, GCP and Azure.
 [More details here.](/docs/service_deployments.md)